-The Mazda MX-5 Club of Victoria & Tasmania was formed in August 1990, boasting the largest inaugural membership of any CAMS-affiliated Club.
+The Mazda MX-5 Club of Victoria & Tasmania was formed in August 1990, boasting the largest inaugural membership of any Motorsport Australia-affiliated Club.

 We have around 700 members, male and female, of all backgrounds, interests, ages and levels of enthusiasm.
 Unlike a lot of car clubs, we don’t have regular member meetings … we prefer to actually get out on the road or on the track and drive the cars, rather than sit and talk about them.